YewYew/sapiens-integrated-twitch/README.md

-# SIT: Sapiens Twitch Integration
+# SIT: Sapiens Integrated Twitch

 An attempt to provide twitch integration as a lua mod for the WIP game, Sapiens.
 For now it will utilize the existing examples given by mjdave and implement them as commands.